 What are the most useful keyboard shortcuts in Cadence?
-With these bindkeys, you will be more productive and will work faster
+With these bindkeys, you will increase your productivity to work better & faster!!

-In this list, I summarized the most useful keyboard shortcuts or hotkeys to use Cadence Virtuoso and Layout.
-I divided it into Schematic and layout, basic and advanced.
+In this list, I gathered the most useful keyboard shortcuts or hotkeys to use Cadence Virtuoso and Layout XL.
+I divided it into Schematic and layout, basic, intermediate and advanced.

 Contents